joined/units3/README.md

 	Cleaning up...
     $ ./run.py   # -h for the help
      * Running on http://127.0.0.1:5000/

+For who's thinking _But I use Windows!_: I'm sorry :(

 ## Usage
 This API uses HTTP Basic Auth for authentication.
 When making a request, just use